 A handler is similar to an MVC filter in that it contains code that will execute for specific events of the request life-cycle.
 They are typically used to set-up data repositories or to do additional operations when something gets loaded.

 Drivers are similar to MVC controllers, but they act at the level of a content part instead of at the level of the full request.
 They typically prepare shapes for rendering and handle post-backs from admin editors.

 A record is a class that models the database representation of a content part.
 They are POCOs where each property must be virtual.

-What plays the part of the model for a content part is the part class itself.
+The part of the model for a content part is played by the part class itself.
 Some parts also define view models, in the form of strongly-typed classes or of more flexible dynamic shapes.

 Inversion of Control, or injection, is widely used in Orchard.
 When any piece of code requires a dependency, it will typically demand the injection of one or several instances of a specific interface.
 The framework will take care of selecting, instantiating and injecting the right implementations at runtime.

 - 9-6-14: Updated all screen shots for setup, dashboard, content parts and modules/features.